dotnetcore/Home/README.md

 - **[EasyCaching](https://github.com/dotnetcore/EasyCaching)**, an open source caching library that contains basic usage and some advanced usages of caching which can help us to handle caching more easier.
 - **[FlubuCore](https://github.com/dotnetcore/FlubuCore)**, a cross platform build and deployment automation system for building projects and executing deployment scripts using C# code.([Example for FlubuCore](https://github.com/dotnetcore/FlubuCore.Examples))
 - **[FreeSql](https://github.com/dotnetcore/FreeSql)**, is the ORM in .NET Core, .NET Framework and Xamarin.
 It supports MySQL, PostgreSQL, SqlServer, Oracle, Sqlite, Odbc, 达梦, And MsAccess.
+- **[HttpReports](https://github.com/dotnetcore/HttpReports)**, a lightweight APM system based on .NET Core, can be used to quickly build an integrated site of statistics, analysis, charts, monitoring, and distributed tracking in the .NET Core environment.
+HttpReports applies to ASP.NET Core MVC/WebAPI, is simple to get started and suitable for use in microservice architecture.
 - **[Magicodes Exporter and Importer](https://github.com/dotnetcore/Magicodes.IE)**, a common import and export library for Excel, Word, PDF and HTML.
 - **[Natasha](https://github.com/dotnetcore/Natasha)**, simplify IL operations, optimize the IL programming flow, and write dynamic caches that provide high performance.
 - **[OSharp](https://github.com/dotnetcore/OSharp)**, is a rapid development framework based on .NET Core with the latest .NET Core SDK LTS version (currently .NET Core 3.1).
 The OSharp framework highly automates  the following modules of ASP.NET Core: configuration, dependency injection, Logging, caching, entity framework, MVC / WebAPI, identity authentication, permission authorization, etc. OSharp also standardizes a set of business implementation code and operation processes, making the .NET Core framework easier to apply to the development of actual projects.